THE ARIZONA BANKRUPTCY PROCESS

 Filing for bankruptcy in Arizona is a process that is somewhat complex.
 There is so many things to consider to ensure that filing for bankruptcy is a successful endeavor and the right thing for you and your financial goals.
 To know for sure which case filing that is truly best for your unique debt situation, contact an attorney to evaluate your debt and understand what you need to achieve with debt relief.

 If bankruptcy is the best course of action to eliminate debt and end the stress and anxiety that accompanies overwhelming debt, you have important decisions to consider.
 Both Chapter 7 and 13 can end a wage garnishment, stop the creditor phone calls, get rid of debt, and give you a brand new financial beginning.
-Chapter 7 essentially wipes out dischargeable debt.
+A Chapter 7 will essentially wipe out any debt that is dischargeable.
 Chapter 13 uses a structured payment plan to repay debt.

 Timing could be important when filing bankruptcy.
 In order to get you back on track as soon as possible after a discharge, consult with an attorney to evaluate your debt and your specific situation.
 The right timing takes the entire debt snapshot into consideration.
 There are reasons for waiting to file, and there are reasons to file immediately.
-These reasons include the type of debt, the reason for needing to file, and the desired end result.
+These reasons include the type of debt, the reason for needing to file, and what you desire to be the end result.

 To make your bankruptcy case filing successful and to meet your debt relief needs, contact My AZ Lawyers for a FREE debt evaluation with an experienced Arizona bankruptcy law attorney.